xlei77/quant-wiki/translated/ai/llm/Diffusion Models.md

 {}
 ---

-Here's the English translation of the provided Chinese text, maintaining technical accuracy, markdown formatting, math expressions, and code elements:

 ![](https://fastly.jsdelivr.net/gh/bucketio/img11@main/2024/10/21/1729466068183-23134fce-3131-4262-b18c-f378d71af4f6.gif)

 # Overview of Diffusion Model Training and Sampling Process

 ![](https://fastly.jsdelivr.net/gh/bucketio/img9@main/2024/10/20/1729465031968-b3c8959e-1d37-4b8a-91b1-b0b0dfe25143.png)

 **Diffusion models** are inspired by non-equilibrium thermodynamics.
-They define a Markov chain of diffusion steps, gradually adding random noise to the data, and then learn the reverse diffusion process to construct desired data samples from noise.
-Unlike VAEs or flow models, diffusion models are learned with a fixed procedure, and the latent variables have high dimensionality.
+They define a Markov chain of diffusion steps that gradually add random noise to data, then learn the reverse diffusion process to construct desired data samples from noise.
+Unlike VAEs or flow models, diffusion models are learned through a fixed procedure, and their latent variables are high-dimensional.

-During the training phase, noise is added to the image, and this noisy image is input to the network.
-The network needs to predict the added noise.
+During the training phase, noise is added to images, and these noisy images are input to the network.
+The network needs to predict the noise that was added.

-During the usage phase, starting from randomly generated noise, the network predicts what noise was added, and then gradually removes the noise until the original is restored.
+During the usage phase, starting from randomly generated noise, the network predicts what noise was added, then gradually removes the noise until the original is restored.

 ---

 # 1. Diffusion Process

-- The diffusion process continuously adds noise to the image step by step until the image becomes pure noise;
+- The diffusion process continuously adds noise to an image step by step until the image becomes pure noise;
-- The added noise is Gaussian noise, and each subsequent moment is obtained by adding noise to the image from the previous moment.
+- The added noise is Gaussian noise, and each subsequent state is obtained by adding noise to the previous state's image.

-**Process of adding noise:**
+**The noise addition process:**

-Two parameters are defined here: $\alpha_t$ and $\beta_t$; ($t$ ranges from 0 to $T$ integers, $\beta_t$ changes from $\beta_1$ to $\beta_T$, gradually increasing.
-In the paper, it increases from 0.0001 in equal increments $T$ times, up to 0.002)
+Two parameters are defined here: $\alpha_t$ and $\beta_t$; ($t$ ranges from 0 to $T$ integers, $\beta_t$ changes from $\beta_1$ to $\beta_T$, gradually increasing; in the paper, it increases from 0.0001 in equal increments $T$ times until reaching 0.002)

 The relationship between $\alpha_t$ and $\beta_t$ is:

 $\beta_t$0             (1)

-$T$ represents the number of steps required for the image to completely transform into pure noise through gradual noise addition, i.e., the total number of noise addition steps needed for the image. $t$ represents a specific step within $T$.
+$T$ represents the number of steps needed for an image to transform from its original state to pure noise through gradual noise addition, which is the total number of noise addition steps required. $t$ represents a specific step within $T$.

-The expression for the process of adding noise to the image can be written as:
+The expression for the noise addition process can be written as:

 $\beta_t$4          (2)

-$\beta_t$5 represents the image after adding noise at the $t$ diffusion step, while $\beta_t$7 is the image obtained at time $\beta_t$8; $\beta_t$9 represents the noise added at time $t$, which is sampled from a standard normal distribution $t$1
+$\beta_t$5 represents the image after adding noise at diffusion step $t$, while $\beta_t$7 is the image obtained at time $\beta_t$8; $\beta_t$9 represents the noise added at time $t$, which is sampled from a standard normal distribution $t$1

-Therefore, we can gradually add noise from the original image $t$2 to $t$3 according to formula (2):
+Following formula (2), we can progressively add noise from the original image $t$2 to diffuse to $t$3:

 $t$4